 No matter how successful you are in finding real estate deals, if you don’t manage your properties well or correctly, you’re leaving money on the table and not maximizing your profits.
 Brandon, in this book, essentially takes you on an educational trip through their management company, so you can see how they were able to maximize earnings and minimize stress.

-The book is packed with valuable forms, contracts, checklists, spreadsheets, along with detailed explanations of best practices grounded in years of practical experience.
+The Book on Managing Rental Properties is packed with valuable forms, contracts, checklists, spreadsheets, along with detailed explanations of best practices grounded in years of practical experience.

 Long Distance Real Estate Investing By David Greene

-This best-selling real estate book is primarily meant for beginner investors interested in income properties across state lines.
-He exposes the misconception that you should only invest in real estate where you reside.
+This best-selling real estate book is primarily meant for beginner investors interested in income properties located in other states.
+He exposes the misconception that you should only invest in real estate where you reside and drives home the basics of long-distance investing.
 It is a fantastic read for real estate investors who want to diversify their holdings or get started investing outside of their region.

 Incidentally, David also lives in the San Francisco Bay Area, where he worked as a police officer.
 He addresses the issue that in a hot market or one that isn’t appropriate for buying hold investing, how should one invest if the numbers don’t make sense.

-The book has best practices that are useful for new and experienced investors alike.
+The Long-Distance Real Estate Investing book has best practices that are useful for new and experienced investors alike.
 David Greene wrote this best seller with complete honesty about his failures as well as his successes.

 We know that real estate investing is one of the most efficient ways to make money, but you need to know which locations to invest in and how to work with local team members on the ground.
 Long-distance investing can only work if you build a team in the area where your property is located.
 David explains how to identify different individuals when buying out-of-state property and make them part of your real estate team.